 Kanazawa and Hiroshima are the next stops.
 Kanazawa is full of gorgeous gardens and the Japanese are arguably the world’s best at gardening.
 Our visit to Hiroshima will give you goosebumps when we visit the Peace Museum.
 It is a moving memorial to the victims of the 1945 bombing.
 Wrapping up this amazing tour is Kyoto.
 Some of Japan’s most beautiful Shinto shrines and temples are in Kyoto, and we will visit many of them.
 There are authentic Japanese hot springs and traditional geisha entertainers performing just for us in private tea ceremonies.
 It is old-world charm in a modern city with amazing cuisine and brings out the real soul of Japan.

-I just can’t wait to get back to Japan next April, and I plan to add unique new experiences for the ever-curious group of guests that will be traveling with me.
+I just can’t wait to get back to Japan in September, and I plan to add unique new experiences for the ever-curious group of guests that will be traveling with me.

 The highlight for me is the excited feeling I get every time I go anywhere.
 Even if I have been there already, it always feels like the first time.
 I can’t wait to have you join me for a bowl of delicious ramen.
 We will discover breathtaking Japan and all its delicate and intriguing wonders!